 Recognition of Prior Learning (RPL) is governed by the QCTO's RPL policy.
 RPL for access or credits remains part of the QCTO's approach and is supported and encouraged.
-The QP provides the mechanism and toolkit to be used by the SDP for RPL against the qualification.
 Learners will still need to write the EISA.
-The RPL programme must prove that the learners are ready to write the EISA by completing internal assessments and/or identified gap training.
-The Statement of Results must be issued for the learner once they are found competent.
+The RPL programme must prove that the learners are ready to write the EISA by completing internal assessments and the SDP must still issue a Statement of Results for the learner.